-148. What William did after landing.-As there was no one to oppose him, William made a fort in a corner of the old Roman wall of Anderida, and then marched on to Hastings, a few miles tarther east, where he set up his wooden castle on that hill where the ruins of a later stone castle may still be seen.
-Having done this, he pillaged the country in every direction, until the fourteenth of October, the day of the great battle.
+148. What William did after landing (1066).-As there was no one to oppose him, William made a fort in a corner of the old Roman wall of Anderida (§ 71).
+He then marched to Hastings, a few miles farther east, where he set up his wooden castle on that hill where the ruins of a later stone castle may still be seen.
+Having done this, he pillaged the country in every direction, until the 14th of October, the day of the great battle.